 I’m the first of our group to arrive.
 As I step inside, I quite literally feel myself relaxing.
 Nowhere in the world has had quite such an effect on me.
 I’ve never felt such a sudden discharge of my everyday worries.

-The living room and kitchen are open plan and have a cosy, country feel.
+The log cabin’s living room and kitchen are open plan and have a cosy, country feel.
 There’s everything a group of six might need while on holiday including a wood burner for chiller nights (a basket of logs is included in the rental).
 A full-length glass double door leads from the kitchen onto the wooden decking looking out across the lake.
 A large toilet and walk-in shower room plus a twin bedroom complete the downstairs.

 A bright red spiral staircase leads upstairs.
 I wouldn’t fancy hauling a heavy suitcase up there, but that’s the only drawback I can see.
 On the first floor, at the front of the log cabin, a huge double room looks out across the lake.
 Its balcony is the perfect spot for a morning cuppa or a quiet drink in the evening.
 There’s another twin bedroom at the back and a large bathroom with a lovely freestanding rolltop bath in the centre.
 A skylight overhead means you can lie back amongst the bubbles (bring your bubble bath) and see the sky.
 It’s a beautiful vivid blue today.

 Click on any image in a gallery to see it enlarged.

 Each of the eight Scandinavian log cabins is hidden out of view of the others and has a hot tub, private beach, rowboat and lakeside fire pit.

 Every detail has been taken care of, including life jackets, binoculars, and an ordnance survey map, not to mention marshmallows for the fire pit.
 A folder left on the coffee table contains details all you might need to know about a stay here with suggestions of where to buy provisions, local walks, pubs and restaurants.